keisanabria/FS-Security/README.md

 ### Requirements
 - Have python 3.12.5+
-- Install geopandas, mapclassify, requests, pandas, pathlib, plotly, shapely, plotly-geo, pyshp, dash, json, openpyxl
+- Install geopandas, mapclassify, requests, pandas, pathlib, plotly*, shapely*, plotly-geo*, pyshp*, dash, json, openpyxl*
+    * Libraries with asterik were only installed for the Plotly map, which currently won't be used

 ### Command to activate .venv - for a smoother run experience
 $.venv/Scripts/activate